 The sender address, firstname.lastname@example.org does look a bit strange, but that will probably change as the feature matures.

 A set of PowerShell cmdlets will be provided to manage Activity alerts.
 As usual, some properties will only be exposed via PowerShell, and it will be the preferred method for performing bulk actions, exporting data and automating solutions.
-To use the cmdlets, you will need to create a session to the SCC as detailed in this article.
+To use the cmdlets, you will need to create a session to the SCC as detailed in the article "Exchange Online PowerShell".
 At this time, there are four cmdlets available:

 We can use the cmdlets to view, create, remove and edit alerts respectively.
 The “C” prefix in the above output was added when creating the remote session, as per my preference.
 In your case, the prefix might be different or absent altogether (for example, to create a new alert you could simply use New-ActivityAlert).

 As expected, we can use the Get-ActivityAlert cmdlet to display info about any configured alerts.
 In the case of the alert we created in the first section, we will see the following output (only a few interesting properties are selected):